September 12, 2019

 As mentioned previously, at the end of 2018 and beginning of 2019 cap rates did begin to rise (meaning prices fall) in primary markets like: New York, San Francisco, Los Angeles and Chicago.
 In commercial real estate, the tail never wags the dog.
 Primary markets always respond first to major sea changes with secondary markets following suit after a lag of 6-9 months.

 Near term, this trend appears to be reversing itself.
 With a Presidential election in the offing and historically unprecedented public pressure being exerted on the Fed to drive rates down, DST investors can probably anticipate more cap rate compression near term.

 This means that even in fully priced market segments such as multi-family you may reasonably expect more appreciation.
 How much, only time will tell.

 To mention just two, hospitality and senior assisted living properties often sport acquisition cap rates 200+ basis points higher than the current multifamily average of 4.85% (my survey of historic spreads between these property groups)

-These significantly lower acquisition prices result in correspondingly higher cash on cash returns which is of immediate value to investors.
+These significantly lower acquisition prices may result in correspondingly higher cash on cash return potential which is of immediate value to investors.
 They also have significantly more room to compress if the powers that be prevail and follow Europe by pushing interest rates below zero.